 What is psychological safety in the workplace?

-Protection from bullying, harassment, abuse, or threats of violence that impact mental health.
+Protection from bullying, harassment, abuse, or threats of workplace violence that impact mental health.

 What are the different types of workplace safety?

 How to conduct a workplace safety audit?

 Identify the areas to audit, determine audits frequency, document findings, report them, and create an action plan.